Pixiv: Tags

 Tags are an important feature of Pixiv which enable images to be grouped together in common themes and subjects.
 While each image is only allowed ten tags, the artist who posted a given image can choose which tags to lock or unlock; if a given tag is unlocked, any user can remove or alter the tag.
 Any user can add in additional tags, and it is possible to report any unpleasant or defamatory tags.
-A section of the website contains a list of the top 5,000 used tags on the website, with the most-used tags at the top; the two most-used tags are "Touhou" and "original" with over 1 million submissions each.
+A section of the website contains a list of the top 5,000 used tags on the website, with the most-used tags at the top; the two most-used tags are "Touhou" (Note: This refers to the Japanese tag, "東方".) and "original" with over 1 million submissions each.
 Another section of the website lists the number of users who have images with common tags; for example, the "original" tag is used the most by users.
 There are advanced search options to search for images by size, aspect ratio, and tools used.